The holiday season soon will have come and gone, and many of us will be glad to begin turning the page on the unprecedented year that was 2020.

 In retrospect, it is easy to focus on the negative aspects of a year that brought greater public health challenges, political divisiveness, and economic uncertainty than most any year in recent memory.
 But hopefully these low points have come with a silver lining: a renewed focus on what is really important to us.

-Meaningful resolutions are often made but are rarely kept.
-Instead of purchasing a gym membership or pretending that we will enjoy eating lettuce as our entree this year, perhaps we should resolve to secure our family's future by planning for the unfortunate inevitabilities of incapacity and death.
+If there ever was a time to make meaningful New Year's resolutions with an emphasis on the future and wellbeing of ourselves and our families, perhaps it is now.
+Instead of purchasing an online fitness membership or pretending that you will enjoy eating lettuce as your entree this year, let us resolve to secure our family's future by planning for the unfortunate inevitabilities of incapacity and death.
 There is no time like the present to evaluate the estate planning that we have (or have not) undertaken.